 What makes Weebly good?

-One of the best things about Weebly is that it is very straight forward.
-If you are looking for something where you love the template and just replace the stock photos with your own, Weebly is your best option.
+One of the best things about Weebly is that it is very straightforward.
+If you are looking for something where you love the template and replace the stock photos with your own, Weebly is your best option.
 You will not feel overwhelmed with the possibilities that Wix gives their users.

 For some, they would see this lack of customizations to be a negative sales point.
-However, the overwhelming amount of options can lead some just to give up.
-If you wish to make a simple, straight forward website, Weebly is what I would recommend.
-It doesn’t ask you a bunch of questions about ‘margins’ and ‘padding’- it just asks if you “do want to link this?” or “add a caption?”.
+However, the overwhelming amount of options can lead some to give up.
+If you wish to make a simple, straightforward website, Weebly is what I would recommend.
+It doesn’t ask you questions about ‘margins’ and ‘padding’- it just asks if you “do want to link this?” or “add a caption?”.

 Weebly also offers a specific page for search engine optimization.
-Simply click: Pages> SEO Settings to access the Title and Metatag features for your website.
+Click Pages> SEO Settings to access your website’s Title and Metatag features.
 This page is the place where you can customize how your web pages appear on search results.

 Weebly has some beautiful templates, a plus for those who don’t want a lot of buttons to click.
-You can browse their catalog and find a basic model, change the colors to your brand colors, insert your photos, and your written content.
+You can browse their catalog and find a basic model, change the colors to your brand, and insert your photos and your written content.

 What Makes Weebly Bad?

-The most frustrating issue I have had with Weebly is that you do not have access to the documents you’ve uploaded to your site.
+The most frustrating issue I have had with Weebly is that you do not have access to the documents uploaded to your site.
 On nearly every other website, you can see a list of all the files you’ve uploaded.
-Maybe you need a file you may have uploaded in the past, or just want to sort through old content, it’s not possible here.
+Maybe you need a file you may have uploaded in the past or want to sort through old content.
+It’s not possible here.

 Can you build a professional website on Weebly?

 Yes.
 If you are using Weebly, you are looking for simplicity.
 Your website may have that premade template look.
 With Weebly, I highly encourage you to focus on the words you use.
-As of writing this article, I feel that Weebly has the most rigid feeling templates.
-You can use this to your advantage if you choose high-quality photos and clearly share your brand’s story.
+As for writing this article, I feel Weebly has the most rigid feeling templates.
+You can use this to your advantage if you choose high-quality photos and share your brand’s story.

 What is Squarespace?

 Squarespace is a hosting web service that promotes its beautiful and user-friendly templates.
-Their headquarters are in New York City, USA, and they were founded in 2004 by Anthony Casalena.
+Its headquarters are in New York City, USA, founded in 2004 by Anthony Casalena.
 Squarespace has pioneered the drag-and-drop website building interface.
-Their user-friendly platform has made it easier than ever for small business owners to build their sites.
+Their user-friendly platform has made it easier for small business owners to build their sites.

 Is it easy to get started on Squarespace?

 Thankfully, like Wix and Weebly, Squarespace is a platform where it is effortless to get started.
-Simply enter your information, and answer the same standard questions.
-After roughly five questions, you will see a list of great templates that are perfect for your needs.
+Enter your information, and answer the same standard questions.
+After roughly five questions, you will see a list of great templates perfect for your needs.